 - American Institute of Architects-Savannah chapter Honor Award (top honor awarded)

 - Historic Savannah Foundation, Preservation Award

-- Southeastern Museums Conference Publication Competition Gold Award for the SCAD Museum of Art Curriculum Guide
+- Southeastern Museums Conference Publication Competition Gold Award for SCAD MOA Curriculum Guide

 - Southeastern Museums Conference Exhibition Competition Certificate of Commendation for the outstanding exhibit "Pose/Re-pose: Figurative Works Then and Now"